 Neither the Issuer nor its strategic subsidiaries are subject to non-Italian legal provisions that influence the Issuer's corporate governance structure.
-At 31 December 2023, the strategic subsidiaries of the Issuer were Clubtre S.r.l., TXR S.r.l., StarTIP S.r.l., Investindesign S.p.A. and Club Design S.r.l.
+Note that as at 31 December 2024, the Issuer's strategically important subsidiaries were StarTIP S.r.l., TXR S.r.l., Investindesign S.p.A. and Club Design S.r.l..